-With this recipe I tried to pack as much taste in as I could, pan frying the prawns my favourite way.
+With this recipe, I tried to pack as much taste in as I could, pan-frying the prawns my favourite way.
 I used a little olive oil – although butter is actually better – adding a generous amount of crushed garlic and finely chopped fresh red chilli.
-I flambéd them briefly in a good splash of brandy at they end which adds some wonderful flavour.
-For the salad I quickly blanched the sugar snap peas and green asparagus spears in boiling water, followed by a shock of ice water to cool them down.
+I flambéd them briefly in a good splash of brandy at the end which adds some wonderful flavour.
+For the salad, I quickly blanched the sugar snap peas and green asparagus spears in boiling water, followed by a shock of ice water to cool them down.
 I tossed them in a tangy vinaigrette and made a zesty dip for the prawns.
 It was all delicious, and a nice low carb meal.

 I’m not a fan of peeling and de-veining prawns, its one of those cooking chores that I really dislike but must be done.
 Prawns are delicious cooked whole, skin and heads on, but I do find that the tasty bits tend to stick to the skins which you lose when you peel them after cooking.
 I find the flavour of the chilli, garlic and brandy permeates more deeply into the flesh when peeled pre-cooking.
 I do however like to leave the tails on for visual appeal.
 I am after all a food stylist.